JonLiu024/BCHikingBlogTeamUp/README.md

    ## functionalities:
    Users can create an account in the platform.
    Users can write and manage blogs or journals using their account
+3. Hiker connect :
+   This feature allows users to start a live chat with another users who both like a trail.
+They can form a team through this functionality and exchange their contact information.